timothy-spencer/cf-elk/README.md

     last uploaded: Fri Nov 3 17:50:30 UTC 2017
     stack: cflinuxfs2
     ```
+1. Get the username/password that you will need to use to log into kibana with `cf logs kibana --recent | grep 'kibana credentials'`
 1. Load some data into ELK with `XXX`, or start sending logs to ELK with filebeat/logstash by using `XXX`
 1. Visit Kibana with your browser at the URL assigned to your app.
 In the example above, that would be: e.g. https://php-random-words.app.cloud.gov